 While data backup and archiving are similar, they have distinct differences.

 Backups are copies of data stored for the purpose of recovery in the case of corruption or other data loss.
 These copies are typically created using replication or mirroring and are updated as files change.
 The storage needs to perform well enough to restore data quickly.
 Backups are often stored as blocks to facilitate the recovery of large amounts of data at one time.

 Archived data is not a copy, but rather inactive and rarely altered data that needs to be retained for long periods of time.
 Performance is less critical in archive storage.
 Rather than being stored in blocks, archived data is usually stored as a file or object that can be stored with metadata attached so that granular access to data is possible.

 Archive storage options

-Cloud: The cloud is a favorable archival option because it can easily scale and removes the cost of hardware, power and cooling.
-However, for large data centers with continuously growing archives, the ongoing cost of cloud storage may start to add up.
+- Cloud.
+The cloud is a favorable archival option because it can easily scale and removes the costs of hardware, power and cooling.
+However, for large data centers with continuously growing archives, the ongoing costs of cloud storage can start to add up.
 Some major cloud providers offer cloud archiving platforms that provide slower performance for a lower cost.

-Object: Object storage is an effective archival storage option because it has the ability to store large amounts of metadata, which is essential to easily access data.
-Object storage is also low-cost and can store large amounts of data.
+- Object.
+Object storage is an effective archival storage option because it has the ability to store large amounts of metadata, which is essential to easily access data.
+Object storage is also cheap and can store large amounts of data.

 Enterprise data archiving tools